Adaptive Bayesian computation for efficient biobank-scale genomic inference: Discussion

 \section{Discussion}

 Motivated by the computational demands in biobank-scale analysis, we have introduced an \emph{adaptive focus strategy} for VI, AF-CAVI, tailored to large Bayesian hierarchical models.
-AF-CAVI prioritizes updating local variational factors corresponding to units whose ``activity'' is supported by the data as the algorithm progresses.
-This results in a probabilistic framework involving \emph{activity scores} which are dynamically updated to ensure both convergence and thorough exploration of the parameter space.
+AF-CAVI selectively updates local variational factors corresponding to units whose activity is supported by the data as the algorithm progresses.
+This results in a probabilistic framework based on dynamically updated \emph{activity scores}, designed to balance computational efficiency with stable convergence and adequate exploration of the parameter space.

-To assess the ability of the adaptive focus strategy to reduce the runtime without sacrificing statistical performance, we conducted pQTL mapping in the UKB-PPP data, implementing the AF-CAVI algorithm for the atlasQTL model, which is tailored to multi-response joint QTL analysis.
-In simulated data emulating the genetic basis of $3\,000$ proteins, (which corresponds to the current scale of the UKB-PPP datasets), our best-performing AF-CAVI scheme achieves up to 75\% runtime reduction in updating local factors and 50\% total runtime reduction in the general sparse scenario, with precision, recall and FPR virtually unchanged compared to the vanilla CAVI algorithm.
-Our comparisons with the RF-CAVI scheme -- which updates random subsets of local factors -- further showed the advantage of the adaptive focus strategy in reducing the runtime per iteration while controlling the number of iterations needed for convergence.
-The computational and statistical performance of AF-CAVI were also supported by comparisons with the vanilla CAVI on the real UKB-PPP data.
-In fact, by dividing the chromosome into LD-independent blocks, multi-response pQTL mapping on each block can be run on different CPUs in parallel.
+We evaluated the extent to which this adaptive strategy reduces computational cost without degrading statistical performance in the context of multi-trait pQTL mapping using UKB-PPP data.
+In simulated settings emulating the genetic basis of $3\,000$ proteins, (which corresponds to the current scale of the UKB-PPP datasets), our best-performing AF-CAVI scheme achieves up to 75\% runtime reduction in local update time and around 50\% reduction in total time under sparse regimes, while maintaining precision, recall and FPR virtually unchanged compared to the Vanilla CAVI algorithm.
+Comparisons with RF-CAVI, which updates random subsets of local factors, further highlighted that adaptivity is critical: AF-CAVI reduces per-iteration cost while controlling the number of iterations needed for convergence, whereas random sub-sampling leads to a less favorable trade-off.